Circle of Willis

 At the time the article was last revised Joshua Yap had no financial relationships to ineligible companies to disclose.View Joshua Yap's current disclosures

-The circle of Willis is formed by an arterial polygon as the internal carotid and vertebral systems anastomose around the optic chiasm and infundibulum of the pituitary stalk.
+The Circle of Willis is an arterial polygon (heptagon) formed as the internal carotid and vertebral systems anastomose around the optic chiasm and infundibulum of the pituitary stalk in the suprasellar cistern.
 This communicating pathway allows equalization of blood-flow between the two sides of the brain, and permits anastomotic circulation, should a part of the circulation be occluded.

 - left and right internal carotid arteries (ICA)

 - horizontal (A1) segments of the left and right anterior cerebral arteries (ACA)

 - left and right posterior communicating arteries (PCOM) (although some consider the PCOM to be anterior circulation)

 - horizontal (P1) segments of left and right posterior cerebral arteries (PCA)

 The basilar artery divides at the upper border of the pons to form the left and right PCAs.
 From each ICA, a PCOM arises at the anterior perforated substance and runs back through the interpeduncular cistern to join the ipsilateral PCA.
 Each ICA also gives off an ACA.
 The ACAs are united by the ACOM, a small vessel that runs in the chiasmatic cistern (below the rostrum of the corpus callosum), to complete the circle.

 Branches of the circle of Willis also supply the optic chiasm and tracts, infundibulum, hypothalamus and other structures at base of brain:

 - medial lenticulostriate arteries (from the A1 segment of ACA)